EMF (band)

-EMF are an English alternative rock band from Cinderford, Gloucestershire, who came to prominence at the beginning of the 1990s.
+EMF is an English alternative rock band from Cinderford, Gloucestershire, who came to prominence at the beginning of the 1990s.
 During their initial eight-year run, from 1989 to 1997, the band released three studio albums before a hiatus.
 Their first single, "Unbelievable", reached number 3 on the UK Singles Chart, and was a number 1 hit on the US Billboard Hot 100 chart.
 Their debut album, Schubert Dip, went to number 3 on the UK Albums Chart.

-In April 2022, EMF released their first album of new material in 27 years, Go Go Sapiens.
+In April 2022, EMF released Go Go Sapiens, their first album of new material in 27 years.

 Biography

 Formation (1989)

 All the members of the band were relatively well known in the Forest of Dean music scene before forming EMF in Cinderford in October 1989.
 Keyboard player Derry Brownson had formed a band called Flowerdrum but left to join bass guitarist Zac Foley, drummer Marc Decloedt, DJ Milf, and singer James Atkin as EMF.
 Ian Dench was the last to join, having already tasted moderate success as a guitarist for Apple Mosaic.
 The name EMF is an initialism of Epsom Mad Funkers, a name taken from a fan club of the band New Order in 1989.

 The band's music has been classified as indie rock, dance-rock and indie dance.
 They toured the UK in 1990 with Stereo MCs.